tendermint/flutter/packages/transaction_signing_gateway/README.md

 # transaction_signing_gateway

-Transaction Signing gateway library encapsulates logic for securely storing wallet credentials as well as allows for specifying a sandboxed environment for transaction signing.
-This library was created with extendability in mind, so that you can pass in your own implementation of signing transactions and serializing/deserializing wallet credentials if you wish to support your own, propiertiary chain implementations.
+The transaction signing gateway library encapsulates the logic for securely storing wallet credentials and allows for specifying a sandbox environment for transaction signing.
+This library was created with extendability in mind.
+If you want to support your own proprietary chain implementations, you can pass in your own implementation of signing transactions as well as serializing and deserializing wallet credentials.

 ## Getting Started

-An access point is the `TransactionSigningGateway` class, which you have to initialize first with the implementations of various dependent classes., for example:
+An access point is the `TransactionSigningGateway` class that you must first initialize with the implementations of various dependent classes.
+For example:
 ```dart
 final signingGateway = TransactionSigningGateway(
       transactionSummaryUI: MobileTransactionSummaryUI(),